 Perhaps no other building material plays such as key role in your home as siding.
 It protects your house against the harshest elements and is a factor in your home's appearance, architectural character, and value.

-Fiber-cement siding returns 79% but also gets high marks from homeowners polled for the “Report” who gave their fiber-cement siding project a perfect Joy Score of 10 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+Fiber-cement siding does better with a return of 86% on an investment of $18,600 but also gets high marks from homeowners polled for the report, who gave their fiber-cement siding project a perfect Joy Score of 10 -- a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.

 Here's our guide to common siding replacement options based on your budget, maintenance tolerance, and green priorities.